wpmartin/dbt-dremio-fundamentals/unit-1/README.md

 - `object_storage_source`: must be a Dremio source where tables can be written (S3, GCP, HDFS, AWS Glue, Polaris, Nessie).
 - `object_storage_path`: the sub path for your object_storage_source

-These two settings establish where physical tables are created by default, in our case we want to create tables by default in `nessie.worksop.preparation` so the values will be:
+These two settings establish where physical tables are created by default, in our case we want to create tables by default in `nessie.nyc.raw` so the values will be:

 - `object_storage_source`: `nessie`
-- `object_storage_path`: `nyc.staging`
+- `object_storage_path`: `nyc.raw`

 ###### Creating Views Location

 - `dremio_space`: This can be any Dremio Source that can track views (Spaces, Arctic Catalog, Nessie, Dremio Catalog).
 - `dremio_space_folder`: This the sub path for the dremio_space

-We want to be using Nessie and the `staging` directory, so our values will be:
+We want to be using Nessie and the `raw` directory, so our values will be:

 - `dremio_space`: `nessie`
-- `dremio_space_folder`: `nyc.staging`
+- `dremio_space_folder`: `nyc.raw`

 #### 13 Thread